 Volunteers will benefit from sharing knowledge of growing sustainable organic food and making healthy meals, caring for our environment, socialising and making new friends.
 Our aim is for any surplus food to be shared and donated to a local food bank and we also put produce into our Veg on the Hedge planter under the notice board for passers-by to help themselves to.

 Our plans including adding a wildflower meadow, sensory garden, new hedgerow, forest garden, raised beds, large polytunnel, natural play area for children, a shelter, which enable us to hold more events at the garden and a wildlife pond to attract wildlife and promote biodiversity.

 We would love to welcome members of the community anytime between 1 pm – 4 pm on Wednesdays and 10 am – 1 pm on Saturday mornings .
 Come down and join us, refreshments are provided and you will always be met by friendly faces and enthusiasm.

-Until then, check out the progress we have made just one year of being on site by watching this lovely video and our special edition Newsletter which goes into more detail about how we have achieved the different projects and used permaculture and sustainable practices.
+Check out the progress we have made in just one year of being on site by watching this lovely video and our special edition Newsletter which goes into more detail about how we have achieved the different projects and used permaculture and sustainable practices.

-Why not subscribe to receive our monthly Newsletter and get all the latest news from the Community Garden, SEAG and eco news.
-We also regularly share useful guides and resources on sustainable living.
+Why not subscribe to receive our Newsletter and get all the latest news from the Community Garden, SEAG and eco news as well as tips and resources on sustainable living.